SSMIF-Quant/dataloader/README.md

 ## Notes

 - The `date` column is automatically included in all queries
+- The `symbol` column is included when filtering by multiple symbols
+- The columns are renamed for clarity when filtering by a single symbol
 - Dates are converted to pandas datetime objects
 - Results are always sorted by date
 - The default database is `ssmif_quant`